 Step 4 – Installing the Casing

 Once the door is installed, you must install the casing.
 This is also called the trim, and it hides certain parts of the hinges, as well as the joints.
 When it is installed correctly, it will also perfectly conceal the brackets used to install the door.

 Door installation can be complicated, so you must first make sure you have the appropriate tools to drill, cut, measure and fasten hinges and other devices.

 If you decide to have a professional complete the project, make sure you choose the best person for the job.
 Hiring a company merely because their prices are cheap does not always pay off in the end.
 Rather, you may end up having to pay to have substandard work redone.

 Choosing the Best Installer

 Make sure you hire a person who is qualified and experienced.
 Always do business with a company that promises to be held accountable for their work.
-In addition, you should make sure they are able to offer comprehensive installation services, from trimming and measuring, to drilling holes for deadlocks and handles.
+In addition, you should make sure they are able to offer comprehensive installation services, from trimming and

 Speak to one of our experienced professionals today.
 Save money and time with our expert services.